 This four-part series will take place Thursdays at 10:30am Eastern (5:30pm in Israel) from January 27 to February 17

 In the late Second Temple period, Egypt was home to hundreds of thousands of Jews.
-These Jews observed Shabbat and other ancestral laws, read their holy texts, and even produced biblical interpretations.
-They also drew the attention—and concern—of Jewish leaders in Judea, who wanted Jewish communities in Egypt to look to them for guidance and advice.
+Many of these Jews observed Shabbat, practiced their dietary laws, and circumcised their sons.
+They also read their holy scriptures in synagogues and even produced biblical interpretations.
+These Jews drew the attention—and concern—of Jewish leaders in Judea, who wanted Jewish communities of Egypt to look to them for guidance and advice.
 This series will explore the little-known history of the Jews of Egypt in the Hellenistic era, and will consider why this history is crucial to our understanding of how Judaism was practiced in the pre-rabbinic period.

 Introduction: The Jews of Egypt in the Hellenistic Age